Coll: Geology

 Coll is formed largely from gneiss forming the Lewisian complex, a suite of metamorphic rocks of Archaean to early Proterozoic age.

-The eastern part of the island is traversed by numerous normal faults most of which run broadly northwest-southeast.
+The eastern part of the island is traversed by numerous normal faults most of which run broadly northwest–southeast.
 Dolerite and camptonite dykes of Permo-Carboniferous or Tertiary age are also seen in the east of the island.

-Quaternary sediments include raised beach deposits which are frequent around Coll’s coastline whilst stretches of alluvium occupy some low inland areas.
+Quaternary sediments include raised beach deposits which are frequent around Coll's coastline whilst stretches of alluvium occupy some low inland areas.
 There are considerable areas of blown sand in the west and along stretches of the north coast and of peat southwest from Arinagour.

 Geography

-Coll is about 13 mi long by 3 mi wide and has a population of around 150.
+Coll is about 13 mi long by 3 mi wide.
+It had a population of 176 according to the 2022 Census.
+This was a decline from 195 in 2011.
 Coll's sandy beaches rise to form large sand dunes.
 The highest point on Coll is Ben Hogh in the mid-west of the island, which is a ridge with two tops running northwest to southeast.
 It rises initially to a height of 104 m, with a triangulation pillar, and to 106 m 450 m to the southeast.